In Kubernetes, every administrator needs a trusty tool to navigate the complex network of nodes. Enter kubectl get nodes

 There are multiple use cases for using this command.

-This displays the number of nodes and its status if it is ready or not.
-A simple kubectl get nodes would fetch this for you.
-It can be used for troubleshooting purposes as well.
+This displays the number of nodes and their status, whether it is ready or not.
+A simple kubectl get nodes

 This is useful when you need a node’s CPU and memory details.
-Run the following command for this information.
+To get this information, run the following command.

 kubectl get nodes -o custom-columns=NAME:.metadata.name,CPU:.status.capacity.cpu,MEMORY:.status.capacity.memory